Latvia Golden Visa: Investment Options, Schengen Access & Residency in 2026

 View of Riga, Capital of Latvia, a popular option for Latvia Golden Visa holders

-The Latvia Golden Visa program grants non-EU/EEA/Swiss citizens a temporary residence permit, valid for up to five years, in return for a qualifying investment in Latvia.
-Eligible investments may include a bank deposit, real estate purchase, government bonds, or company investment.
+The Latvian Golden Visa program grants non-EU/EEA/Swiss citizens a temporary residence permit valid for up to 5 years in return for a qualifying investment in Latvia.
+Eligible investments may include bank deposits, real estate purchases, government bonds, or company investments.

 The program allows investors and their families to travel visa-free across the Schengen Area, live and work in Latvia, and provides a pathway to permanent residency and citizenship after fulfilling specific residency and other requirements.